deibark/stocks/README.md

 ## How to run it

-To start the application, you have to be able to run react application in your computer.
+You have to be able to run react application in your computer.
 To start the application, make sure you are in the project directory and run

 ```